-Western has established an operational policy that all new building construction and retrofits will achieve a minimum LEED (Leadership in Energy and Environmental Design) silver certification.
-Currently, Western has 1 LEED GOLD certified building (Claudette MacKay-Lassonde Pavillion) and 1 LEED SILVER certified building (McIntosh Gallery).
-Eight additional buildings are registered for LEED certification.
+Western will put forth its best efforts to undertake building design and construction projects in line with LEED (Leadership in Energy and Environmental Design) Silver standards.
+Currently, Western has 1 LEED GOLD certified building (Claudette MacKay-Lassonde Pavillion) and 2 LEED SILVER certified buildings (McIntosh Gallery and Stevenson/Lawson Hall).
+Seven additional buildings are registered for LEED certification.
 They are:

 - Physics and Astronomy Building

-More information about these buildings can be found below.
+More information about some of these buildings can be found below.
 Campus and community members wishing to learn more about these green buildings can register for a tour here.

 Claudette MacKay-Lassonde Pavilion

 In 2009, Western officially opened the Claudette MacKay-Lassonde Pavilion, the first LEED certified building on campus.
 Dubbed “the green building”, this $22-million, 45,000 square-foot structure exemplifies environmental building practices in addition to housing research projects in green technologies, processes and materials.

 - The roof of the “green building” contains seven species of drought-resistant sedum, a hardy garden plant.
 The soil and plants insulate the building for sound and increase cooling and heating efficiency throughout the year.